 - Run

-.
+composer install --no-dev --optimize-autoloader.
 This installs production dependencies and optimizes the autoloader. - Remove the

-folder if it exists (unless you absolutely need it server-side, which is rare for Laravel frontends). - Compress your entire Laravel project folder (excluding
+node_modulesfolder if it exists (unless you absolutely need it server-side, which is rare for Laravel frontends). - Compress your entire Laravel project folder (excluding

-is updated with local settings or left blank to be filled on the server. - Important: Do NOT include the
+node_modulesand any unnecessary development files) into a.ziparchive.
+Make sure.envis updated with local settings or left blank to be filled on the server. - Important: Do NOT include the

-folder rather than dealing with SSH memory limits, but we will assume SSH is available and preferred for Composer.
+vendorfolder in your initial upload if you plan to runcomposer installvia SSH on the server.
+If you can’t use SSH, then you must includevendor.
+For shared hosting, it’s often easier to upload thevendorfolder rather than dealing with SSH memory limits, but we will assume SSH is available and preferred for Composer.

 Upload to Hostinger: